josteink/le-servetheworld/README.md

-This repo contains some scripts and recipes for web-sites hosted by servetheworld.net (hereby referred to as STW), to assist in Letsencrypt based automatic certificate-management.
+This repo contains some scripts and recipes for web-sites hosted by servetheworld.net (hereby referred to as STW), to assist in Letsencrypt-based automatic certificate-management.

 ## prerequisites

 - python 3
-- mechanicalsoup python 3 module (install using pip3)
+- mechanicalsoup python3 module (install using pip3)

 ## disclaimer